-You can compete in several events: 100 metres, Long jump, Shot put, High jump, 400 metres, 110 m hurdles, Discus throw, Pole vault, Javelin throw and 1500 metres.
-David Crane was able to put all the 10 sports in the limited capacity of the 8 bit machines.
+You can compete in several events: 100 meters, Long jump, Shot put, High jump, 400 meters, 110 m hurdles, Discus throw, Pole vault, Javelin throw, and 1500 meters.
+David Crane could put all ten sports in the limited capacity of the 8-bit machines.

-Decathlon was very popular in the 80s, also thanks to the arcade Track & Field, that was released the same year by Konami.
-Despite the graphics of the arcade is better, the two games look quite similar.
+Decathlon was very popular in the 80s, also thanks to Konami's arcade Track & Field, which was released the same year.
+Although the graphics of the arcade is better, the two games look pretty similar.

 Many people remember Activision Decathlon because it was a "joystick destroyer".
 The rapid back-and-forth movement of the joysticks, required to move the athletes, was not exactly healthy for the controllers.